 In this unit we try to simulate a real systems development experience.
 Groups of students work as a team with support from tutors and academic staff to develop a system for a real client.
-The seminars focus on revising and addressing specific issues related to the system development process.
+The seminars focus on revising and addressing specific issues related to the system development process, and discussing topics of interest presented by industry speakers.
 The studio sessions are there for students to work on their project and to receive help from tutors and academic staff.